monk-after-90s/AsyncWebsocketStreamInterface/README.md

 There are 3 **abstract methods** in class AsyncWebsocketStreamInterface which is enforced to be inherited: _create_ws, _ when2create_new_ws, _parse_raw_data.
 In BinanceFapiAsyncWs, we implement more than these 3 mainly for these reasons: this websocket is private thus it needs a apiKey, and it needs to send restful request for a listenkey and to send heartbeats regularly to maintain a stable connection.
-So these relative implementation will not be discussed in extenso.
+So these relative implementation will not be discussed in detail.

 ### _create_ws